RohitKotiveetil/UnrealEngine--Railgun/README.md

-# UnrealEngine--Railgun
+# Railgun

 Recreation of the Railgun from Hard Reset in Unreal Engine v4.20.

-Features:
-1. Penetration shots for hitting targets behind walls.
-2. X-Ray Scope to highlight occluded targets.
+Supports X-Ray Scope & Wall Penetration for targeting occluded enemies.

 Preview Video: To be updated